Emotionally sterile performative bullshit in your pocket

 So I wrote 1000's of words about it

-ChatGPT is controversial to say the least.
+Thankfully, ChatGPT is very controversial.
 In fact, I've never seen such dramatic push back to a technology.
 The severe problems its proliferation has created are beyond the scope of this article.
-Suffice it to say, when your technology is both over sold and associated with people like Sam Altman, Elon Musk, and Donald Trump, you're not doing a good job.
+Suffice it to say, when your technology is over sold and associated with guys like Elon Musk and Donald Trump, you're not doing a good job.
 These figures are widely perceived as villains.
 Trump posting offensive AI generated content on Truth Social is one of the most effective anti-advertisements I've ever seen.
 The videos are terrible, but they also look cheap and that undermines both Trump and the technology as a whole.
+These associations aren't direct, as OpenAI isn't responsible for what Grok does.
+However, the average person doesn't know that.

 Typical ChatGPT proponent